Homemade English Muffin Bread Recipe – No Knead Bread

 What makes English Muffins different than regular bread?

-English Muffins are traditionally fried until the insides are cooked instead of being baked inside of an oven.
+English Muffins are traditionally fried until the insides are cooked instead of being baked inside an oven.
 This bread combines the taste of English Muffins with the ease of baking bread in the oven.

 How do you make no knead bread rise higher?

-If you have made the bread several times and it’s not rising as high as you feel like it should you can add a little baking powder to the recipe to help give it a lift.
+If you have made the bread several times and it’s not rising as high as you feel like it should, you can add a little baking powder to the recipe to help give it a lift.
 You can also add a little bit of baking soda and vinegar to give it the same reaction.

-Why is my no knead bread so dense?
+Why is my no-knead bread so dense?

 Is an English Muffin healthier than bread?